 Whole Lotta Love is a Led Zeppelin cover song, taken from the album Acid Queen and after Baby, Get It On the second single from this album.
 The b-side contains an Ike Turner composition with „Rockin And Rollin“.
 The version on this single is much shorter than on the album, because the intro and outro instrumental part was edited.
 During the introduction of Tina's band members at the final date of the Twenty Four Seven Tour in 2000, Tina performed a very short version of Whole Lotta Love live.

-Released October 1975 on the United Artists label in America and the Ariola label in Germany on 7“ vinyl, Whole Lotta Love reached #61 (R&B) in America.
+Released in October 1975 from United Artists Records in America and Ariola Records in Germany on 7“ vinyl, Whole Lotta Love reached #61 (R&B) in America.

 A. Whole Lotta Love (Edit) 4:05

 Written by Jimmy Page, Robert Plant / Produced by Denny Diante, Spencer Proffer

 Written by Ike Turner / Produced by Denny Diante, Spencer Proffer, Ike Turner